-At December 31, 2021 and 2020, cash equivalents of \$7.9 million and \$7.9 million, respectively, consisted of money market funds and commercial paper, with original maturities of three months or less.
+At December 31, 2022 and 2021, cash equivalents of \$259.6 million and \$7.9 million, respectively, consisted of money market funds and commercial paper, with original maturities of three months or less.
 The carrying amounts of cash equivalents are classified as Level 1 or Level 2 depending on whether or not their fair values are based on quoted market prices for identical securities that are traded in an active market.

-At December 31, 2021, the Company had Convertible Senior Notes (as defined in Note 18) included in its balance sheet.
-The estimated fair value of the Company's Convertible Senior Notes was \$315.5 million as of December 31, 2021.
-The estimated fair value of Convertible Senior Notes is based on market rates and the closing trading price of the Convertible Senior Notes as of December 31, 2021 and is classified as Level 2 in the fair value hierarchy.
+At December 31, 2022 and 2021, the Company had Convertible Senior Notes and its Term Loan B Facility (as defined in Note 17) included in its balance sheets.
+The estimated fair value of the Company's Convertible Senior Notes was \$305.0 million and \$315.5 million, as of December 31, 2022 and 2021, respectively.
+The estimated fair value of Convertible Senior Notes is based on market rates and the closing trading price of the Convertible Senior Notes as of December 31, 2022 and 2021 and is classified as Level 2 in the fair value hierarchy.
+At December 31, 2022, the estimated fair value of the Company's Term Loan B Facility was \$333.3 million and at December 31, 2021, the estimated fair value of the Company's Term Loan B Facility approximated the carrying value.
+The estimated fair value is based on borrowing rates currently available to the Company for financing with similar terms and is classified as Level 2 in the fair value hierarchy.

-There were no transfers between Level 1 and Level 2 fair value measurements during the years ended December 31, 2021 and 2020.
+There were no transfers between Level 1 and Level 2 fair value measurements during the years ended December 31, 2022 and 2021.